+Homemade Borax Free Dishwasher Detergent is really easy to make, and there are a lot of recipes out there.
+Lots of them contain borax.
 There is a lot of controversy over the safety of borax.
 As a popular ingredient in many natural recipes, the debates can get pretty heated.
-I personally resonated with this article from Crunchy Betty (borax is not the same as boric acid)… and I still occasionally use borax for some cleaning purposes.
 And when I first started making my own homemade dish detergent I used a recipe that called for borax.

-But before you make your homemade dish detergent:
+But before you make your homemade borax free dishwasher detergent: